-If you have more than five members to report, and additional space is needed, complete and attach additional pages of Illinois Schedule B, Section B. After you have completed Section B, listing all required amounts for your members, complete the single page of Illinois Schedule B, Section A.
+If you have more than three members to report, and additional space is needed, complete and attach additional pages of Illinois Schedule B, Section B. After you have completed Section B, listing all required amounts for your members, complete the single page of Illinois Schedule B, Section A.

-Column E Worksheet С omplete this worksheet for each partner or shareholder.
-1 Enter the share of income from Form IL-1065 or Form IL-1120-ST, Line 14 for this partner or shareholder.
-1 2 Enter the share of additions distributable to this partner or shareholder from Form IL-1065, Lines 15 through 20 and Line 22 or Form IL-1120-ST, Lines 15 through 19 and Line 21.
-2 3 Add Lines 1 and 2.
-3 4 Enter the share of subtractions distributable to this partner or shareholder from Form IL-1065, Lines 24 through 25 and 28 through 33 or Form IL-1120-ST, Lines 23 and 25 through 33.
-4 5 Subtract Line 4 from Line 3.
-If Line 3 is greater than Line 4 (income), Enter the result as a positive amount in Column E for this partner or shareholder.
-If Line 4 is greater than Line 3 (loss), enter the result as a negative amount in Column E for this partner or shareholder.
-5
+Line E Worksheet þ Complete this worksheet for each partner or shareholder. ľ Enter the share of income from Form IL-1120-ST, Line 14 for this partner or shareholder.
+1 2 2 Enter the share of additions distributable to this partner or shareholder from Form IL-1120-ST, Lines 15 through 19 and Line 21.
+2 l· 3 Add Lines 1 and 2.
+3 ľ Enter the share of subtractions distributable to this partner or shareholder from Form IL-1120-ST, Lines 23 and 25 through 33.
+4 ŧ Subtract Line 4 from Line 3.
+If Line 3 is greater than Line 4 (income), Enter the result as a positive amount in Line E for this partner or shareholder.
+If Line 4 is greater than Line 3 (loss), enter the result as a negative amount in Line E for this partner or shareholder.
+5 Emo E for the parties of charenolaes.